genomewalker/x-filter/README.md

 # Usage

-xFilter only needs a BAM file.
+xFilter uses a BLASTx m8 formatted file containing aligned reads to references.
+It has to contain query and subject lengths.
 For a complete list of options:

 ```
 $ xFilter --help